Sage-Bionetworks/sage-angular/README.md

 Run `npm ci` to install the npm dependencies of this project.

-Run `ng serve sage-angular-demo` for a dev server.
+Run `npm run start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.